Steven Zaillian

-Steven Ernest Bernard Zaillian (born January 30, 1953) is an Armenian-American screenwriter, film director and producer.
-He won an Academy Award, a BAFTA Award, a WGA Award, and a Golden Globe Award for his screenplay Schindler's List (1993) and has earned Oscar nominations for the films Awakenings, Gangs of New York, Moneyball and The Irishman.
+Steven Ernest Bernard Zaillian (born January 30, 1953) is an American screenwriter, film director and producer.
+He won an Academy Award, a BAFTA Award, a WGA Award, and a Golden Globe Award for his screenplay for the film Schindler's List (1993) and has earned Oscar nominations for the films Awakenings, Gangs of New York, Moneyball and The Irishman.
 He was presented with the Distinguished Screenwriter Award at the 2009 Austin Film Festival and the Laurel Award for Screenwriting Achievement from the Writers Guild of America in 2011.
 Zaillian is the founder of Film Rites, a film production company.

 He also created, wrote and directed the limited series The Night Of (2016) and Ripley (2024), the latter for which he won a Primetime Emmy Award and a Peabody Award.

 Early life and education

-Steven Zaillian was born in Fresno, California, the son of Jim Zaillian, a radio news reporter.
+Steven Zaillian was born in Fresno, California, the son of Jim Zaillian, a radio news reporter, and his wife.
 Zaillian is of Armenian descent.
-He attended Sonoma State University, graduated from San Francisco State University in 1975 with a degree in Cinema.
+He attended Sonoma State University, and graduated from San Francisco State University in 1975 with a degree in Cinema.